carissalow/rapids/docs/usage/installation.rst

     - ``brew install mysql``
     - ``brew services start mysql``

 #.
-Install R and pandoc:
+Install R and pandoc.
+If you have other instances of R, we recommend uninstalling them.

     - ``brew install r``
     - ``brew install pandoc``